All soldiers who are keen to pursue a sporting interest can do so – whatever their ability.

 All the latest Army sports stories from British Forces News.

-TA members are eligible to play in regular corps and Army competitions.
+Army Reservists are eligible to play in regular corps and Army competitions.